HDFGroup/hsds/README.md

 ----------------------------

 As a REST service, clients be developed using almost any programming language.
-The test programs under: h5serv/test/integ illustrate some of the methods for performing different operations using Python.
+The test programs under: hsds/test/integ illustrate some of the methods for performing different operations using Python and HSDS RESST API (using the requests package).

 The related project: <https://github.com/HDFGroup/h5pyd> provides a (mostly) h5py-compatible interface to the server for Python clients.